Jaime Nebot

 largest city.
-He is affiliated with the Social Christian Party (PSC) and the Madera de Guerrero Civic Movement.
+He is affiliated with the Christian Social Party (PSC) and the Madera de Guerrero Civic Movement.
 Nebot ran twice for president of Ecuador, in 1992 losing against Sixto Duran-Ballén, and in 1996 losing against Abdalá Bucaram.

 Background

-Nebot was born to a prominent Guayaquil family.
-His father, Jaime Nebot Velasco, of Catalan backgrounds, was a government minister during the administration of President José María Velasco Ibarra (1968–1972).
+Nebot was born to a prominent Guayaquil family on October 22, 1946.
+His father, Jaime Nebot Velasco (1921-2001), of Catalan background, was a government minister during the administration of President José María Velasco Ibarra (1968–1972).
 His mother is Sulema Saadi, the daughter of a Lebanese immigrant who came to Ecuador after living in Brazil.
 Nebot was educated in various Catholic schools, including Colegio Cristóbal Colón in Guayaquil and Colegio San Gabriel in Quito.
 He has a law degree from Católica Santiago de Guayaquil.

-He entered politics in 1984, when he was appointed governor of Guayas province (the district encompassing Guayaquil) by then-president León Febres-Cordero.
+Nebot entered politics in 1984, when he was appointed governor of Guayas province (the district encompassing Guayaquil) by then-president León Febres-Cordero.
 During his tenure as governor he sent police on a three-day operation to evict more than 700 families who were squatting on private land in Guayaquil.

-During the incident in Taura when President Febres-Cordero was kidnapped by some military officials led by Vargas Passo, Nebot played an important role in the negotiations for his freedom.
+During an incident in Taura when President Febres-Cordero was kidnapped by some military officials led by Vargas Passo, Nebot played an important role in the negotiations for his freedom.

 He was governor until 1988, when Febres-Cordero's administration ended.

 Incident in congress

-In 1990 Nebot ran for congress on the PSC slate and won a seat representing Guayas province.
-On August 31 of that year, while a parliamentary session was being broadcast on TV, Nebot, visibly agitated, began shrieking hysterically at a fellow congressman, Víctor Granda of the Socialist Party.
+In 1990 Nebot ran for congress on the Christian Social Party slate and won a seat representing Guayas province.
+On August 31 of that year, while a parliamentary session was being broadcast on TV, Nebot, visibly agitated, began shrieking at a fellow congressman, Víctor Granda of the Socialist Party.
 "Come here so I can urinate on you, you insect son of a bitch" Nebot shouted at Granda.
 "I can't just hit you.
 I have to urinate on you."
 Police had to stop Nebot from physically assaulting his opponent.
 The disagreement stemmed from Granda's alleged backroom dealings with members of other parties.